Feline Stomatitis

 Feline Chronic Gingiva-Stomatitis (FCGS) and Caudal Mucositis

-Because this syndrome so complex and poorly understood, cats who have Feline Stomatitis/Mucositis are a commonly referred to Midwest Animal Dental & Oral Surgery for treatment and management.
+Because this syndrome is so complex and poorly understood, cats who have Feline Stomatitis/Mucositis are commonly referred to Midwest Animal Dental & Oral Surgery for treatment and management.
 Successful management of this complex disease requires a logical diagnostic approach.
-The need for first line information gathered before any treatment is started cannot be over-stated.
+The need for first-line information gathered before any treatment is started cannot be overstated.
 Once this information is gathered, a treatment plan and prognosis can be considered.
-Referral is highly recommended so your cat can have lasting and meaningful relief.
+A referral is highly recommended so your cat can have lasting and meaningful relief.

 Stomatitis is defined as inflammation of the mucous lining of the mouth.
-Feline stomatitis is one of the most painful and debilitating disease for affected cats.
-Typical clinical signs noted are foul breath (halitosis), excessive salivation, bleeding gums, decreased appetite, weight loss and dull and unkempt coats due to poor grooming habits.
+Feline stomatitis is one of the most painful and debilitating diseases for affected cats.
+Typical clinical signs noted are foul breath (halitosis), excessive salivation, bleeding gums, decreased appetite, weight loss, and dull and unkempt coats due to poor grooming habits.

 Other descriptive terms have also been used to identify this condition: lymphocytic-plasmacytic gingivostomatitis (LPGS), and lymphoplasmacytic stomatitis (LPS), with mucositis being the more accurate and appropriate term.